Skip to Main Content

 Then you probably already know how to use filters (also known as limiters) to refine your search results!

-You've typed your search into the OneSearch and you're looking at your results page:
+You've typed your search into the LibrarySearch and you're looking at your results page:

 On the left-hand side of your search results page, you'll see a bunch of filter options.
-If you need peer-reviewed articles, you can click the box next to "Peer-Reviewed" and you will only see peer-reviewed articles in your results.
-If you need resources published in the last 5 years, click the "5 Years" box under "Publication Date" and so on!
+If you need peer-reviewed articles, you can select the "Peer Reviewed Journals" option and you will only see peer-reviewed articles in your results.
+If you need resources published in the last 5 years, refine your date range.
+Explore the different filters to see how they change your results!

 a screenshot of a search results page showing the filtering options on the left-hand side.